tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 The idea is that with the add-on your Ease will eventually recover after a lapse.
 After trying it for a week with default Anki settings I found that it simply doesn't work, and my cards aren't modified in any way.
-So the only thing I can recommend you is to set your Ease to 131% with [RefoldEase](#refoldease) and keep your Anki setup simple.
+So the only thing I can recommend you is to set your Ease to 131% with [ResetEase](#resetease) and keep your Anki setup simple.

 Load Balancer
 prevents you from reviewing your cards on the right day, when they should be reviewed.